SayeedChowdhury/IIR-SNN/README.md

 # IIR-SNN (Iteratively Initialized and Retrained SNN)

+Code for the paper- Towards Ultra Low Latency Spiking Neural Networks for Vision and Sequential Tasks Using Temporal Pruning (accepted at ECCV 2022).

 This project implements a sequential training approach which enables SNN inference with just 1 timestep

 Some trained SNN models are available at-